Marble Freedom Trust

 In 2021, Marble Freedom Trust reported paying the law firm Baker Hostetler over $1 million in legal services.

-During its 2022 financial year, Marble Freedom Trust contributed $216,850,000 to three organizations
+During its 2022 financial year, Marble Freedom Trust contributed $216,850,000 to three organizations.

 Schwab Charitable Fund: $153,750,000

 Marble Freedom Trust contributed $153,750,000 to the donor-advised Schwab Charitable Fund during its 2022 financial year.
+During that same period, the fund granted $141.25 million to the 85 Fund, a similar amount to the previous year and accounting for nearly all of the 85 Fund’s 2022 revenue.

 Judicial Crisis Network (Concord Fund): $55,500,000